-Spring is the time of the year when gardeners and their lawns finally ’spring’ into action after the bleak winter months.
-With the warmer weather on the horizon, it’s a great time to feed and condition lawns, kill moss, remove lawn weeds and begin mowing.
+Spring is the time of the year when gardeners and their lawns finally 'spring’ into action after the bleak winter months.
+With the warmer weather on the horizon, it’s a great time to feed and condition lawns, kill moss and remove lawn weeds.
 It’s also the perfect time to sow new lawns from seed.

 For a great looking lawn this Spring, we recommend following our simple steps.

 After the wet winter months, your lawn may be overrun with moss and weeds.
 It’s important that these are removed from your lawn as they compete with the healthy grass for vital nutrients and soil moisture.

 The best way to remove weeds and moss from your lawn is to use a triple action fertiliser such as Aftercut All In One Lawn Feed, Weed and Moss Killer.
 Not only does it kill moss, 12 types of weeds and their roots but it also rapidly greens the grass in 7 days.
 After 3 days moss will start to turn black and will begin to die.
 Simply rake out the moss and debris with a lawn scarifying rake.
 It’s important to know that once the moss has been removed, you may be left with bare patches in your lawn.
 It’s essential to grow new healthy grass over these patches to avoid them being overgrown by moss in the near future.
 Gro-Sure Smart Patch Repair is perfect for repairing patches as it contains special aqua gel technology that locks in essential nutrients and guarantees results.
 This is best applied in the spring or during autumn.